Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund (NYSE:AIO) to Issue $0.15 Monthly Dividend

-Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund (NYSE:AIO – Get Rating) announced a monthly dividend on Wednesday, March 9th, Wall Street Journal reports.
-Stockholders of record on Thursday, May 12th will be given a dividend of 0.15 per share on Wednesday, June 1st.
-This represents a $1.80 annualized dividend and a dividend yield of 8.54%.
-The ex-dividend date is Wednesday, May 11th.
+Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund (NYSE:AIO – Get Rating) declared a monthly dividend on Thursday, March 10th, Wall Street Journal reports.
+Stockholders of record on Monday, June 13th will be paid a dividend of 0.15 per share on Friday, July 1st.
+This represents a $1.80 annualized dividend and a dividend yield of 8.61%.
+The ex-dividend date of this dividend is Friday, June 10th.

 The Fund seeks to generate a stable income stream and growth of capital by focusing on one of the most significant long-term secular growth opportunities in markets today.
 A multi-asset approach based on fundamental research is employed, dynamically allocating to attractive segments of a company’s debt and equity in order to offer an attractive risk/reward profile.